 The difference is that you are personally liable for any debts that your business runs up, which can make this a risky option for businesses that need a lot of investment.

 It is easy to start up as a sole trader.
 You have to specifically register as a sole trader within three months of the month you started up.
-Separately, you may also want to also register for VAT as a way of making your new company seem more established.
+Separately, you have to register for VAT if you’re taxable turnover is £90,000 or more.

 Setting up a business: sole trader vs limited company